absoludity/goforms/README.md

 ## Notes
  * Originally discussed on [this golang-nuts post](http://goo.gl/pFh6I).

 ## TODO
+#### absoludity vs MartinBrugnara
  * Remove Form.Data, and instead provide data to Form.IsValid()
+ 	* Will not fix
  * Perhaps make Form.CleanedData and Form.Errors private, providing getters.
+ 	* It's ok so
  * Add defaults to fields so that a value is always included, or even remove Required, assuming that a field is required if there's no default?.
+ 	* Removing Required is not an option.
+ 	* Default value is a good idea.
  * Enable custom error messages.
+ 	* Good idea
  * Update field tests to use nicer in/out for test tables like form_tests.
+    * mmm ok...

+## Fork
+This project is a fork of [absoludity/goforms](https://github.com/absoludity/goforms) by absoludity.

 ## License
 Copyright 2012 The GoForms Authors.
-All rights reserved.
+All rights reserved.<br>
+2014 MartinBrugnara
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.